-3.1 Heads of Service shall, subject to advice and guidance from the Responsible Officer, ensure compliance with the council's Best Value Framework in relation to the contract strategy and decision, and shall determine: The nature of the contract (wholly works, wholly supplies/materials and services, wholly Health and Social Care Services or, where the contact shall include a mix, the category into which it falls); Where the contract is for supplies/materials and services, the type of services (whether or not within the category of Health and Social Care Services or, where the contact shall include both, the category into which it falls); Whether or not the Estimated Contract Value will be less than £1,000; Whether or not the Estimated Contract Value will be greater than or equal to £1,000 but less than £5,000; Whether or not the Estimated Contract Value will be greater than or equal to £50,000 but less than £50,000; Whether or not the Estimated Contract Value will be greater than or equal to £50,000 but less than the relevant regulated spendthreshold; Whether or not the Estimated Contract Value will fall within the regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether the Estimated Contract Value is within the regulated spend threshold which indicates that wider advertising is needed; Whether there are any existing, forthcoming or potential Collaborative Contracts or Framework Agreements, internal or external, which may be utilised.
-Regardless of any delegations, the final responsibility for ensuring compliance with all applicable public procurement legislation rests with the "Responsible Officer".
+3.1 Heads of Service shall, subject to advice and guidance from the Responsible Officer, ensure compliance with the council's Best Value Framework in relation to the contract strategy and decision, and shall determine: The nature of the contract (wholly works, wholly supplies/materials and services, wholly Health and Social Care Services or, where the contact shall include a mix, the category into which it falls); Where the contract is for supplies/materials and services, the type of services (whether or not within the category of Health and Social Care Services or, where the contact shall include both, the category into which it falls); Whether or not the Estimated Contract Value will be less than £1,000; Whether or not the Estimated Contract Value will be greater than or equal to £1,000 but less than £5,000; Whether or not the Estimated Contract Value will be greater than or equal to £50,000 but less than £50,000; Whether or not the Estimated Contract Value will be greater than or equal to £50,000 but less than the relevant regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether or not the Estimated Contract Value will be greater than the relevant regulated spend threshold; Whether the Estimated Contract Value is within the regulated spend threshold; Whether the Estimated Co Regardless of any delegations, the final responsibility for ensuring compliance with all applicable public procurement legislation rests with the "Responsible Officer".
 The Responsible Officer for all types of procurement by the council is currently the Head of Corporate Services.
 3.2 For Works, Supplies/Materials and Services contracts (including health and social care contracts), where the Responsible Officer identifies an existing Collaborative Contract or Framework Agreement (Internal or External) this may be utilised provided it is compliant with public procurement legislation and presents best value.
 3.3 The Responsible Officer shall determine the quotation or tender award criteria and the proposed contract strategy for the proposed procurement but the Responsible Officer may ask committee to do so if they believe there is good reason.
 3.4 The Responsible Officer shall prepare such documentation as is necessary to obtain competitive quotations or tenders for all contracts.
 The documentation shall be prepared and issued in accordance with the council's Corporate Procurement Procedures.